 Broken bones are extremely common.
 Millions of people in the United States break a bone each year, and these breaks can affect different parts of the body.
 Some of the most common sites are the arm, hip, ankle, and wrist.

 For some people, however, broken bones are a result of a condition known as osteoporosis.
-Bone is in fact a living tissue that is constantly absorbed and replaced by the body.
+The bone is in fact a living tissue that is constantly absorbed and replaced by the body.
 But when the loss of old bone is greater than the creation of new bone, osteoporosis occurs.

-The result is then weak and brittle bones that increase the risk of bone fractures.
+The result is weak and brittle bones that increase the risk of fractures.
 This condition can affect both men and women of all races, although some people may be at higher risk.

 Physical trauma and overuse are also frequent causes of broken bones.